simonswu23/Pokemon-Rejuvenation-KaizoMod-Scripts/DevLog.md

   - TODO: backlog AI updates (since 1/8/25 commits)
     - missing:
       - Crests (Cacturne, Corviknight)
-      - Crash Landing and Melodramatic code
+      - Meteor Impactor and Melodramatic code
     - individually log every priority change in the future
   - Terapagos and Ogerpon mega evolution now does not require a mega slot
     - added internal mega blocker item to prevent certain battles from mega evolving them by default